A Royal Palace and a Tragic Death

 Park anywhere near the coordinates, at the outer gate to Tryon Palace.
 There are parking lots down the street along its west side (to the right from the front), and at the related North Carolina History Center on the east near the river.

 You do not need a ticket to walk the grounds when open.
 But a tour of the palace is a wonderful step back into colonial and Revolutionary history.
 The ticket office is on the northeast corner of the intersection in front of the gate.

 Our tour is fully wheelchair accessible, and most of the route can be driven.
 Check the Tryon Palace website for limitations in its buildings.

-This page focuses on three colonial or Revolutionary stories:
+This page focuses on four colonial or Revolutionary stories:

 - In response to increasing violence by western protestors called “the Regulators,” Royal Gov. William Tryon marches volunteer soldiers west to confront them in 1771.

 - Tryon’s successor and the legislature come to political blows over conflicts between the assembly and the British Parliament.